Seize the day

 This adjective originally described someone bargaining or working in good faith, meaning they could be trusted.
 Today it's used to describe anything real or authentic, as in “this painting is a bona fide Picasso.”

 This philosophy was originally coined by the Roman poet Horace to encourage people to live life to the fullest.
-The original YOLO (you only live once), it was also made popular in England by poet Robert Herrick.
+The original YOLO (you only live once), it was later made popular in England by 17th century poet Robert Herrick.

 This warning is so important that it's common to hear it in both English and Latin.
 It encourages people to think before they buy something, because they will inherit any problems or expenses with their purchase.